simdjson/simdjson/doc/basics.md

 You must check the type before accessing the value: it is an error to call `get_int64()` when `number.get_number_type()` is not `number_type::signed_integer` and when `number.is_int64()` is false.
 You are responsible for this check as the user of the library.

-The `get_number()` functionis designed with performance in mind.
+The `get_number()` function is designed with performance in mind.
 When calling `get_number()`, you scan the number string only once, determining efficiently the type and storing it in an efficient manner.

 Consider the following example:
 ```C++